jay-g-mehta/reflectioninvoker/README.md

 # RI: Reflection Invoker

-Simple & easy to use Java Reflection utility for invoking methods.
-RI heavy lifts Java Reflection generic code, data type translation, wraps exceptions, exposes builder and other utilities to define statically and/or dynamically what is to be  invoked.
+Simple & easy to use Java Reflection utility for invoking static methods, class methods, constructors.
+ RI lifts heavy redundant Java Reflection generic code, data type translation, primitive data type handling, wraps exceptions, exposes builder and utilities to statically and/or dynamically define targets to be invoked.

 Reflection Invoker provides framework for extending method invoking from user configuration.
 Built-in support for JSON schema and reader.
 Provision for user to extend schema in JSON, YAML or other configuration language and implement its